Note: Washing DC’s general sales tax rate will increase to 6.5% on Oct. 1, 2025, and to 7.0% on Oct. 1, 2026.

 Washington DC offers specific sales tax exemptions for certain goods, services, and buyers in 2025.
 Understanding these exemptions helps businesses apply the correct tax rules and stay compliant.

-In Washington DC, most tangible goods and many services are subject to sales tax, including prepared food, alcoholic beverages, clothing, furniture, and Software as a Service (SaaS).
+In Washington DC, most tangible goods and many services are subject to sales tax.
+Prepared food, alcoholic beverages, clothing, and furniture are taxable.
+Businesses must also collect tax on services like parking, fitness memberships, and hotel accommodations.
+Software as a Service (SaaS) and cloud-based software subscriptions are also taxable.

 Here’s an overview of the taxable goods and services in Washington DC.